Classic Tuna Melts

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Open and drain tuna, squeezing out any excess liquid.
-Halve, peel, and finely dice onion.
+Halve, peel, and finely dice half the onion (all for 4 servings).
 Zest and quarter lemon.

-• In a large bowl, combine tuna, half the onion, half the mayonnaise, ¼ tsp celery salt, a squeeze of lemon juice, and pepper (All the onion, ½ tsp celery salt, and a big squeeze of lemon for 4 servings).
+• In a large bowl, combine tuna, diced onion, half the mayonnaise (you’ll use the rest later), ¼ tsp celery salt (you’ll use the rest later), a squeeze of lemon juice, and pepper (½ tsp celery salt and a big squeeze of lemon juice for 4 servings).
 Taste and season with salt if necessary.

 • Place bread on a clean work surface.
-Place gouda on half the slices.
+Place gouda on half the bread slices.
 Spread with tuna mixture.
-Top with Monterey Jack and remaining slices to form sandwiches. • Melt 2 TBSP butter and a drizzle of oil in a large pan over medium heat.
-Carefully add sandwiches and cook, gently pressing with a spatula or heavy-bottomed pan, until cheese melts and bread is golden, 2-4 minutes per side, adding 1 TBSP butter upon flipping.
-(Lower heat if sandwiches begin to brown too quickly.)
-(You may need to work in batches for 4 servings.
-Wipe out pan between batches, adding more butter and oil if needed.)
-Transfer to a cutting board.
+Top with Monterey Jack and remaining bread slices to form sandwiches. • Heat 2 TBSP butter and a drizzle of oil in a large pan over medium heat.
+Carefully add sandwiches; cook, gently pressing with a spatula or heavy-bottomed pan, until cheese melts and bread is golden, 2-4 minutes per side, adding 1 TBSP butter when flipping.
+TIP: Lower heat if sandwiches begin to brown too quickly.
+(For 4 servings, work in batches; wipe out pan between batches and add more butter and oil as needed.) • Transfer to a cutting board.

 • Halve tuna melts on a diagonal; divide between plates.
 Serve with potato wedges and special sauce on the side for dipping.